SDGClassification/benchmark/evaluations/openai-gpt-3/README.md

 are optimized for dialog.

 The SDG classification was conducted by relying on GPT's inherent knowledge of the Sustainable Development Goals.
-No informed about the SDGs was passed into the prompt, as you can see below.
+No information about the SDGs was passed into the prompt, as you can see below.

 Note that the results can vary significantly depending on the prompt and parameters (such as temperature) used.
 If you find a configuration that yields